Originally Published: January 21, 2005 - Last Updated / Reviewed On: October 3, 2014

-In medicine, the word "hernia" means "something is not where it is supposed to be."
-A hiatal hernia sometimes called a diaphragmatic hernia is movement of the stomach into the chest via a hiatus (a hole) in the diaphragm.
+A hiatal hernia is defined as the movement of the stomach into the chest via a hiatus (a hole) in the diaphragm.
 Anatomically, the diaphragm muscle is between the stomach and the chest.
 The hiatus is the opening in the diaphragm where the esophagus or food pipe joins the stomach.
-A hiatal hernia, then, occurs when the stomach moves into the chest via the diaphragm.
-There are two types of hiatal hernias: a sliding hernia is when the stomach slides up into the chest and back down; a fixed hernia is when the stomach slides up into the chest and stays there.
+A hiatal hernia, then, occurs when the stomach bulges into the chest via the hiatus in the diaphragm.
+There are two types of hiatal hernias: a sliding hernia is when the stomach slides up into the chest and back down; a paraesophageal hernia is when the stomach slides up into the chest and stays there.
 Both can be quite painful conditions, although some minor hiatal hernias can cause mild to no pain.

-Because the stomach assumes space in the chest, leaving less room for the lungs to function at capacity, yes, hiatal hernias can cause shortness of breath.
+Because the stomach assumes space in the chest, leaving less room for the lungs to function at capacity, yes, large or severe hiatal hernias can sometimes cause shortness of breath.
 Hiatal hernias can also cause:

-Shortness of breath and pain around the breastbone area also can be caused by a hiatal hernia, but can stem from heart problems, as well.
+Although shortness of breath and pain around the breastbone area can be caused by a hiatal hernia, these can also stem from a number of other health conditions as well.
 If you experience any of these symptoms, it's a good idea to check in with a health care provider to make sure a more severe underlying condition isn't at work.
 Other warning signs that require medical evaluation include dizziness, irregular heartbeat, and nausea or vomiting.

-Hiatal hernias are most often triggered by overeating.
-Hiatal hernias affect about 25 percent of people older than 50 years because the diaphragm needs to be weakened in order for the stomach to bulge through, hiatal hernias are more common in older people.
-Hiatal hernias are also more common in women and people who are overweight.
+Hiatal hernias usually affect people older than 50 years because the diaphragm is more likely to be weakened which would allow for the stomach to bulge through.
+Hiatal hernias are also more common in women and people who are overweight or obese.